 - Installing the contact tracing app ‘TraceEkee’ is encouraged for all tourists.

 - If any tourist has a history of contact with a confirmed case of Covid-19 within 14 days prior to arrival (as per passenger health declaration card), the tourist must be examined at the airport clinic.
 If the person is asymptomatic, they will be required to quarantine.
-If the person is symptomatic, a sample should be taken for PCR for Covid-19 and the patient should be sent to a designated facility for isolation.
+If the person is symptomatic, a sample will be taken for a PCR test and the patient should be sent to a designated facility for isolation.

 - Local health authorities may conduct random testing at no cost to travellers.